6 Chatbot Best Practices that Keep the User in Mind

 How can a chatbot be not user-friendly?
 For example, when it doesn’t match user expectations from the chat.
 Customers are not satisfied talking in endless loops with a chatbot when it doesn’t provide value for them.

 In simple words, apart from flaws in the conversational design, many chatbots fail to follow the golden rules of UX design.
 The user is king and should be operating the conversation in the way it’s needed.
-UX research companies emphasize the importance of user-centric design, which is crucial for creating intuitive and effective chatbot interactions.
+UX research companies emphasize the importance of intuitive design, which is crucial for creating effective chatbot interactions.
 For example, when looking at the chatbot, check if the:

 This experience is vital since, for many users, chatbot experience and customer service are the same things.